 It’s also known for having some of the most interesting temples in all of Thailand, including the famed White Temple, Wat Rong Khun.

-Chiang Rai is perfect for those wanting an authentic experience in Thailand while still enjoying modern amenities.
+Chiang Rai is worth visiting if you want an authentic experience in Thailand while still enjoying modern amenities.

 Places to visit in Chiang Rai